-Old-World Linzer Cookies – a lovely little butter cookie with hints of cinnamon and lightly sweetened with jam.
-The perfect holiday treat!
+Linzer Cookies are made with toasted almonds, a hint of cinnamon and lightly sweetened with jam.
+They’re the perfect holiday treat!

 Thanks for PINNING!

 Let’s be baking friends!
-When you try our recipe please feel free to leave a comment on this post.
+If you make our recipe please feel free to leave a comment on this post.
 I’m sure your experience and insights will help all our readers, and it helps me too.
-Also, if you’re on Pinterest feel free to leave a comment and photo there if you have one!
+If you’re on Pinterest feel free to leave a comment and photo there if you have one!

-- 1/2 cup granulated sugar
+- ½ cup granulated sugar (112g)

-- 1 cup powdered sugar
+- 1 cup powdered sugar (102g)

-- 1 teaspoon baking powder
+- ½ teaspoon baking powder

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 1 teaspoon ground cinnamon
+- ½ teaspoon ground cinnamon

 - 2 teaspoons vanilla extract

-- 1 large egg
+- 1 large egg plus one egg yolk

 - powdered sugar for dusting